English | Deutsch

 External information from Tony Klein:

-Important: Some malware camouflages itself as dlashx_w.dll, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as dlashx_w.dll, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the dlashx_w.dll process on your PC to see if it is a threat.
-We recommend Security Task Manager for verifying your computer's security.
-This was one of the Top Download Picks of The Washington Post and PC World.
+If Drive Letter Access Component has changed your browser's search engine and start page, you can recover your browser's default settings as follows:

 Score